How to make homemade cornbread

 Extra protein

-Really one need not be concerned about the GI of homemade cornbread made from mealies and wholemeal flour; but the protein in the egg does lower it further still.
+Really one need not be concerned about the GI of homemade cornbread made from mealies and wholegrain flour; the protein in the egg does lower it further still.

 Nevertheless if you are struggling with your weight, portion size is important; keep the glycemic load down and take a short walk after the meal.